Have questions? We're here.

 Day 4: Cruise Ha Long Bay

 Set out for your journey to iconic Ha Long Bay this morning!
 After a 3.5 hour drive to the bay, board your vessel mid-day at Hon Gai Harbor and set sail to discover the magnificent Bai Tu Long Bay.
 You will get to see fascinating caves, pristine beaches, floating villages, and jagged limestone rock formations jutting out of the emerald water.
+Ha Long Bay, a UNESCO World Heritage site and home to the world’s largest marine limestone karst landscape.
+Once you arrive, board a traditional wooden junk, designed to resemble the old Vietnamese court vessels.
+Set sail through the stunning bay, exploring its breathtaking beauty and, weather permitting, engaging in various activities.
+Enjoy delicious meals onboard as you cruise through this remarkable natural wonder.

 Day 5: Thanh Chuong Palace | On to Hoi An

 Enjoy a leisurely morning cruise through the bay this morning as you make your way back to the pier.
-Along the way, you will visit Vung Vieng fishing village by way of rustic row boat.
+Along the way, you will visit Vung Vieng fishing village by way of a rustic row boat.
 Meet some of the local people and pass through the fish farms.

 Disembark after an early lunch and set out towards Hanoi.
 En route, you stop to visit Thanh Chuong Viet Palace, the former residence of and studio of Thanh Chuong, one of the most celebrated painters in contemporary Vietnamese art.
 In 2002 the palace became famous as a unique preservation resort and spiritual legacy of Vietnamese art and culture that attracts many local and foreign visitors.
-This palace house became part of his own personal art collection and displays statues, paintings and various historical artifacts from the Dinh, Ly, and Tran dynasties.
+This palace house became part of his own personal art collection and displays statues, paintings, and various historical artifacts from the Dinh, Ly, and Tran dynasties.
 Here you get an interesting look at the culture and architecture of Vietnam.

 Day 6: Walking tour of Hoi An | My Son Sanctuary

 Start the day with breakfast at a local restaurant while sitting by the river with a view of Old Town.
 With a cool breeze and a delicious bowl of Cao lầu, it’s a perfect way to start the day and get a taste of what’s to come.
 Start the walking tour in a residential area where families run their metal work, construction and paint businesses.
 Then, cross the river and head towards Hoi An Central Market.
 Getting there early means seeing the best produce, avoiding the crowds and watching the interactions of locals preparing for the day.
 As we explore the seemingly endless myriad of alleyways, you will pass a number of culturally important sites of Hoi An.
 Be prepared to smile a lot and say hello as the locals love to engage visitors and are proud of their little communities.
 Take a break on a veranda overlooking the river while enjoying a refreshing drink.
 Continue through the Old Town as your guide tells stories, explains local customs and shares fun facts about life here.
-Pass the famous Japanese covered bridge before your final stop of the morning - the home of a local family who will show us the skills required to make handmade lanterns.
+Pass the famous Japanese-covered bridge before your final stop of the morning - the home of a local family who will show us the skills required to make handmade lanterns.
 A lovely setting by the river, this is a peaceful end to a very full morning!

 After lunch at a local restaurant, you will be driven to the World Heritage ‘My Son Sanctuary’.
 See the remains of the remarkable towers constructed by the Cham builders so many centuries ago.
 This sanctuary is a cluster of abandoned and partially ruined Hindu temples built between the 4th and the 14th century AD by the kings of Champa .
 In 1937, French scholars began to restore the temples at My Son.
 However, this temple was damaged by attacks during the Vietnam War.